cilium/cilium/Documentation/security/network/encryption-ipsec.rst

       top of other CNI plugins.
 For more information, see :gh-issue:`15596`.
     * :ref:`HostPolicies` are not currently supported with IPsec encryption.
     * IPsec encryption is not currently supported in combination with IPv6-only clusters.
+    * IPsec encryption is not supported on clusters with more than 65535 nodes.